 The difference between being behind and being critical is knowing how you did, versus how you are doing.
 The key indicators are not better than those behind, or vice versa.
 You just need to know of the differences between the two.

-Logging indicators measure the output of something that has already happened.
+Lagging indicators measure the output of something that has already happened.
 Indications for last month’s total sales, several new customers, or professional service hours are lagging.
-These types of metrics are good for pure measurement results, since they focus solely on the results.
+These types of metrics are good for pure measurement results since they focus solely on the results.